 Clay Hoffman was a Georgia based securities broker.
 He worked in the securities industry for fourteen years.
 During his career, he was registered with four different securities firms.

-In April 2015, a customer alleged that they experienced losses due to improper suitability, unauthorized trading, and misrepresentation.
+- In April 2015, a customer alleged that they experienced losses due to improper suitability, unauthorized trading, and misrepresentation by Clay Hoffman.
 This case was settled for $90,000 in damages.

 Oakes & Fosher dedicates its entire legal practice to helping investors across the nation.
 If you, or someone you know, have lost money investing with Clay Hoffman, please contact Oakes & Fosher for a free and private consultation.